tallowen/tallowen.github.com/blog/_posts/2011-10-15-New_Firefox_persona.markdown

 {{page.title}}
 ==============

 [Personas][1] allow you to change the background image of the user interface elements of [Firefox][2].
-I was getting bored of all the personas and their wishwashy gradients so I decidedd to try making one for myself.
+I was getting bored of all the personas and their wishwashy gradients so I deciddd to try making one for myself.
 I ended up doing a quick pencil sketch in Inkscape.
 I submitted the persona to [Mozilla's][3] gallery which you can see [here][4].

 All a persona consists of is two images: one that is 3000x200 px and one that is 3000x100 px.
-One thing I failed to recognize when I started was the fact that most of the relastate of the persona will never be seen.
+One thing I failed to recognize when I started was the fact that most of the real-estate of the persona will never be seen.
 Next time I won't bother drawing something in the generally unused parts.

 If you are curious, here are the sources:
 - Header ([svg][8], [png][7])